-Following on from my two blog posts on obesity in dogs, the next posts will be specific to obesity in cats.
+Following on from my two blog posts on obesity in dogs, this post will be specific to obesity in cats.
 The Association for Pet Obesity Prevention estimates that 59% of cats are obese.
-This post will discuss the risk factors for obesity in cats and any associated conditions will be discussed in my next … Continue reading Obesity in cats: risk factors
+This post will discuss the risk factors for obesity in cats and any associated conditions will be discussed in my next post. … Continue reading Obesity in cats: risk factors

 Following on from my post on risk factors for obesity in dogs (https://biologybehindthepet.wordpress.com/2017/06/28/obesity-in-dogs-risk-factors/), this post describes the conditions that can arise in dogs as a result of obesity.
 Associated conditions Figure 1 Summary of conditions associated with obesity in dogs.
 Taken from: https://uk.pinterest.com/pin/529524868662145291 https://uk.pinterest.com/pin/529524868662145291/ Bone disease Obesity is strongly associated with diseases of the bone and … Continue reading Obesity in dogs: associated conditions